 The Midland MBA’s curriculum is divided into three main parts: the Strategic Course block, the Analytical Course block and the Business Consulting Capstone experience.
 Students will choose 15 credit hours (5 courses) from each of the course blocks and will also participate in the team-led Business Consulting Capstone.
 A student may enroll in the capstone course after successfully completing 15 credit hours towards their MBA at Midland.

 As of August 2021, the Midland MBA tuition costs are $650 per credit hour.
-With the unique hybrid structure of our MBA, we offer students the accessibility of an online program with all of the benefits of an in-person Executive MBA, and our cost reflects our placement on that spectrum.
 In our program, unlike many others, you can continue working while you earn your degree.
 What’s more, the cost of our program is also offset significantly by our generous scholarship program, making the monetary investment into your MBA much less than you might expect.

 Yes.
 Thanks to the ongoing support of generous donors, the Midland MBA is able to offer extensive scholarship opportunities for the incoming MBA class.
 In addition, graduate students in Midland’s MBA program are eligible for federal student aid regardless of income.
 The vast majority of our students have been eligible for federal aid which, when combined with the scholarships offered by Midland, covers the full cost of the MBA program.